 Namibia - When and where to visit

 Most of Namibia is classified as an arid to semi-arid region (the line being crossed from semi-arid to arid when evaporation exceeds rainfall).
-Most of it has a sub-tropical ‘desert’ climate, characterised by a wide range in temperature (from day to night and from summer to winter), and by low rainfall and humidity.
+Most of it has a subtropical ‘desert’ climate, characterised by a wide range in temperature (from day to night and from summer to winter), and by low rainfall and humidity.
 The northern strip follows the same pattern, but has a more moderate, less dry climate.
 Note that although the terms ‘summer’ (November to April) and ‘winter’ (May to October) are sometimes used, they are not as applicable as, say, in a European maritime climate.

 Temperatures range widely from very hot to very cold, depending on the height of the land above sea level and the month.
 From April to September, in the ‘dry season’, it is generally cool, pleasant, clear and dry.
-Temperatures average around 25ºC during the day, but nights are much colder.
+Temperatures average around 25°C during the day, but nights are much colder.
 Frost is possible in the higher areas and the deserts.
 October and November are still within the ‘dry season’ but then the temperatures are higher, especially in the lower-lying and more northerly areas.

-Many of the lodges and restcamps in and around Etosha, and in the Namib-Naukluft area, are fully booked for August by as early as the end of April.
+Outside of the peak months, though, there are times when you’ll find the lodges quieter and may even have some of the attractions to yourself.
 Avoid coming during the Namibian school holidays if possible.
 These are generally around 25 April–25 May, 15 August–5 September and 5 December–15 January.
 Then many places will be busy with local visitors, especially the less expensive restcamps and the national parks.